A racial turning point

 Then, everything changed that August.
 Black players and white players dressed in the same locker room, showered in the same showers, challenged one another for positions on the line and in the backfield.
 We were wary of each other, no doubt.
 But we were also small-town teenagers trying to bond as a team in an apprehensive meritocracy of helmets and shoulder pads.

 Nagata showed great loyalty to his players but was said to have had complex feelings about desegregation.
-Coleman, our running back, told me the coach resented what he considered social "entitlements" for blacks, feeling he did not receive the same support when facing bigotry himself as a teenager and young adult during World War II.
-He added that Nagata later grew frustrated, feeling he was not permitted to discipline black students as he could white students.
+Coleman, our running back, told me the coach resented what he considered social “entitlements” for blacks, feeling he had not received the same support when facing bigotry himself as a teenager, LSU football player, and soldier during World War II.
+Coleman added that Nagata later grew frustrated, feeling he was not permitted to discipline black students as he could white students.

 The 1969 football season began as scheduled, and school opened edgily after white protests around St. Landry Parish.
 Still, there had been no wholesale white flight in Eunice, no rush to build so-called segregation academies.
 Black teachers, surely given little choice, had accepted less than a 50-50 apportionment at Eunice High School.
 Leadership in the school, black and white, was strong and committed to discipline and tolerance.